oswaldderiemaecker/wordpress-eb-demo/README.md

 * [php](https://github.com/continuousdemo/wordpress-eb-demo/blob/master/php/) with php configuration files
 * [behat.yml](https://github.com/continuousdemo/wordpress-eb-demo/blob/master/behat.yml) with the Behat configuration

-These are key files to set-up your application installation, testing and deployment.
+These are key files to set-up your WordPress installation, development and deployment environement.
 Feel free to take a look at them to get a better understanding.

 ### Dependencies management with composer